ftr9/Lab6_number_1/readme.md

 ## Create a user control form in window form to compare the numbers and create a test case as well;

-# Step-1 - Write this first
+# Step-1 - Write this in Form1.Designer.cs file

 ```
 namespace Number1